sora-xor/sora-docs/src/whitlist-token-to-polkaswap.md

 # Whitelist a Token on Polkaswap

-Adding tokens to Polkaswap allows the user to use a next-generation, cross-chain liquidity aggregator DEX protocol for swapping tokens based on the Polkadot (and Kusama) network(s), Parachains, and blockchains connected via bridges.
+Adding tokens to Polkaswap allows users to benefit from all the features of a next-generation, cross-chain liquidity aggregator DEX protocol based on Polkadot, with Parachains and bridges to connect other blockchains.

 Whitelist a token to Polkaswap involves several steps: